m4r35/centos7-box/README.md

 For additional info check [official Centos documentation](https://seven.centos.org/2016/10/updated-centos-vagrant-images-available-v1609-01/).

-After adding Centos iso to Vagrant we can initialize configuration by specifying desired box name:
+After adding Centos iso to Vagrant we can bootstrap our new box:

 ```
 #!bash

-vagrant init centos/7
+vagrant up
 ```
+Configuration shouldn't take longer than 10 minutes :)